usnistgov/800-63-3/sp800-63-3/sec4_model.md

 For example, item 1 can be satisfied by pairing a memorized secret (what you know) with an out-of-band device (what you have).
 Both authenticator outputs are presented to the verifier to authenticate the claimant.
 For item 2, consider a piece of hardware (the authenticator) that contains a cryptographic key (the authenticator secret) where access is protected with a fingerprint.
 When used with the biometric, the cryptographic key produces an output that is used to authenticate the claimant.

 As noted above, biometrics, when employed as a single factor of authentication, do not constitute acceptable secrets for digital authentication &mdash; but they do have their place in the authentication of digital identities.
 Biometric characteristics are unique personal attributes that can be used to verify the identity of a person who is physically present at the point of verification.
-They include facial features, fingerprints, iris patterns, voiceprints, and many other characteristics. [[SP 800-63A]](sp800-63a.html), *Enrollment and Identity Proofing* recommends that biometrics be collected in the enrollment process to later help prevent a registered subscriber from repudiating the enrollment, and to help identify those who commit enrollment fraud.
+They include facial features, fingerprints, iris patterns, voiceprints, and many other characteristics.
+[SP 800-63A](sp800-63a.html), *Enrollment and Identity Proofing* recommends that biometrics be collected in the enrollment process to later help prevent a registered subscriber from repudiating the enrollment, and to help identify those who commit enrollment fraud.

 #### 4.3.2 Credentials